zandi/ebpf-stack-pivot-detection/whitepaper.md

 Since these benchmarks were done with an unoptimized proof-of-concept, these can be considered something like worst-case numbers.
-This can be reduced by omitting certain syscalls from stack pivot checking, short-circuiting uninteresting cases such as clone in the thread creation case, and removing the currently extensive debugging output.
+This can be reduced by omitting certain syscalls from stack pivot checking, short-circuiting uninteresting cases such as clone in the thread creation case, removing unnecessary VMA lookups, and removing the currently extensive debugging output.

 # Conclusion